Annie Dillard's Classic Essay: 'Total Eclipse'

 We never looked back.
 It was a general vamoose, and an odd one, for when we left the hill, the sun was still partially eclipsed—a sight rare enough, and one which, in itself, we would probably have driven five hours to see.
 But enough is enough.
 One turns at last even from glory itself with a sigh of relief.
 From the depths of mystery, and even from the heights of splendor, we bounce back and hurry for the latitudes of home.

-This post is excerpted From Dillard’s book The Abundance: Narrative Essays Old and New.
+This post is excerpted from Dillard’s book The Abundance: Narrative Essays Old and New.
 Copyright © 2016 by Annie Dillard.
 Published by arrangement with Ecco, an imprint of HarperCollins Publishers.